Optimizing Buyer Personas for Property Management Marketing

 A persona has all of the characteristics of who you want to work with to add value to your client base.
 So, creating one requires compiling a list of qualities that embody your ideal customer.
 Starting with your existing customers is a smart move!

 Review your client list.
 Ask yourself a few questions to narrow down your list from "all" clients to "preferred" client types:

-- What client characteristics to you want more of?
+What client characteristics do you want more of?